rgravina/tddtris/Stories.md

 - [x] I want the game to launch when I start, and show an empty game background.
-- [ ] I want a randomly chosen block to appear at the top center of the screen
+- [x] I want a block to appear at the top center of the screen.
+- [ ] I want to see a preview of the next randomly chosen block.
+- [ ] I want blocks to have random colours.
 - [ ] I want blocks to fall one row every 0.6 seconds.
+- [ ] I want to be able to move the block left and right as it falls.
+- [ ] I want to be able to rotate the block.
 - [ ] I want blocks to settle when they land.
-- [ ] I want to be able to move the block left and right as it falls
-- [ ] I want to be able to rotate the block
-- [ ] I want to be able to quick drop the block so I don't have to wait for it to fall.
+- [ ] I want to be able to quick drop the block.
-- [ ] I want rows to disappear when they fill and get points for that
+- [ ] I want rows to disappear when they fill.
-- [ ] I want to see a preview of the next block so I can make better choices of where to place the current block
+- [ ] I want to get points when I complete rows (more rows, more points).
-- [ ] I want the game to end when blocks reach the top
+- [ ] I want the game to end when blocks reach the top of the game area.
-- [ ] I want sound effects and background music
+- [ ] I want sound effects and background music.
-- [ ] I want blocks to have random colours
-- [ ] I want to level up after getting a certain number of points
+- [ ] I want to level up after getting a certain number of points.
-- [ ] I want the game to get harder as I progess in levels
+- [ ] I want the game to get harder as I progress in levels.